jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky">via Gfycat</a></p>

 _Like magic, or even the Force, this machine can make hammers, wrenches, replacement parts, almost anything you need.
 Using new tools to solve your problems is real politics.
 Because it promotes evolution.
 It doesn't matter if you thrive or die while trying.
 We, as individuals, can only try new ideas and see what works.
-Marching against climate change, or watching infotainment television is merely being an extra.
+Marching against climate change, or watching infotainment television is merely being a non-playing character.
 The struggle with our society is regular people don't think to act like protagonists or player gods.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete products.
 We'll overcome these antagonists below._

 ===